ruddypranata/cloudflare-warp-gui-zenity/README.md

 # 🌐 Cloudflare WARP GUI (Bash + Zenity)

+> This script was born out of personal experience and the desire for a simpler, more direct way to control Cloudflare WARP features on Linux.
+Dealing with complex command-line arguments and frequent pkexec prompts became tedious.
+This graphical interface aims to wrap the power of warp-cli into a user-friendly, single-click solution, making essential functions like mode switching and connection status immediate and effortless.

 This Bash script provides a simple and intuitive **Graphical User Interface (GUI)** for managing the Cloudflare WARP service on Linux systems, utilizing Zenity for dialog windows.

 ## ✨ Key Features